 Expedia.com is one of the oldest online travel agencies.
 Like Trip.com, it is a large company and has other sites like Orbitz and Travelocity within its group.

 Unlike Trip.com, Expedia.com is a U.S.-based company, which may offer some advantages for U.S. travelers.
-However, Expedia often attaches high fees to airline bookings, and at least one travel review site finds its prices to be only average.
+However, Expedia often attaches high fees to airline bookings, and at least one travel review site finds its prices average.
 Also, Expedia has fewer providers to choose from.

 See Related: Is Expedia Trustworthy?
 Here’s Our Full Review

 Many people who write reviews about Trip.com testify to the company’s reliability.
-For the most part, Trip.com has been well-received by the majority of users.
+For the most part, Trip.com has been well-received by most users.